mlesnoff/Jchemo.jl/README.md

 - [`gridscore`](https://mlesnoff.github.io/Jchemo.jl/stable/api/#Jchemo.gridscore-NTuple{5,%20Any}) (test-set validation)
 - [`gridcv`](https://mlesnoff.github.io/Jchemo.jl/stable/api/#Jchemo.gridcv-Tuple{Any,%20Any,%20Any}) (cross-validation).

 The syntax is generic for all the functions (see the respective help pages above for sample workflows).
-These tuning tools have been specically accelerated for models based on latent variables and ridge regularization.
+These tuning tools have been specifically accelerated for models based on latent variables and ridge regularization.

 # <span style="color:green">  **Benchmark**  </span>